ldiazperera/globant-bootcamps-react/README.md

 You will implement the previously gathered knowledge in simple coding activities.

 3. **Commit:**
 You will commit all your code on a daily basis, when you finish your practice.
-This will not apply for code of Week 3 and 4.

 → [index](#index)